-Think preparing traditional, nutrient dense foods takes too much effort?
+Think preparing traditional, nutrient dense food takes too much effort?

 People always ask me, “How do you have the time and energy to cook all this food, raise two kids and work?”